dennisangemi/frictionless2md/README.md

 ```bash
 ./script.sh
 ```
-in a directory where a datapackage is located (make sure to copy `template.md`) and the default output file will be `METADATA.md`.
+in a directory where a datapackage is located and the default output file will be `METADATA.md`.

 ### Options